Prag8855/aab/content/guides/german-health-insurance.md

 If you need an English-speaking public health insurer, choose [Barmer](/out/barmer) or [Techniker Krankenkasse](/out/feather-tk).
 Barmer has the best English-language support and service for immigrants.[^57] Techniker Krankenkasse is also [very good](/guides/techniker-krankenkasse-review), and slightly cheaper.{{ fail_on('2025-12-31') }}

 The most important question is public or private health insurance.[^51] [Ask an expert](#insurance-brokers) to help you decide.
-The can help you get a cheaper health insurance *and* better coverage.
+They can get you cheaper health insurance *and* better coverage.

 ## Private health insurance